splitgraph/splitgraph.com/docs/installation.md

 the official Splitgraph engine) or have access to a PostgreSQL (&gt;
 9.6) database (in which case some functionality won't be available).

-`sgr`, the Splitgraph command line client, and library can be installed either from [GitHub](https://github.com/splitgraph/splitgraph/) or from
+`sgr`, the Splitgraph command line client and library can be installed either from [GitHub](https://github.com/splitgraph/splitgraph/) or from
 pip:

     $ pip install --index-url https://test.pypi.org/simple/ splitgraph

+You will need to be running Python 3.6 or later.
+For Linux systems, a single self-contained binary is available on the [releases page](https://github.com/splitgraph/splitgraph/releases).

 ### Official Splitgraph engine